isomerpages/nlb-biblioasia/_holding-area/“Book City” in Two Streets: The Chinese Bookstore Scene in Postwar Singapore.md

 ![](/images/Vol%2018%20Issue%204/Chinese%20Bookstore/Grassroots2.jpg)
 <div style="background-color: white;"> Grassroots Book Room at 25 Bukit Pasoh Road.
 The bookstore was formerly located in North Bridge Centre. <i>Photo by Jimmy Yap.</i></div>

-Tan Waln Ching, a former employee of Grassroots, founded City Book Room (냘懇蝎렌) as a home publishing business in 2014.
+Tan Waln Ching, a former employee of Grassroots, founded City Book Room (城市书坊) as a home publishing business in 2014.
 Two years later, it moved to North Bridge Centre, a few units away from Grassroots’s original location.
 In June 2022, City Book Room relocated once more, this time to Joo Chiat Road in the east.

 ![](/images/Vol%2018%20Issue%204/Chinese%20Bookstore/BookDiscussion.jpg)
 <div style="background-color: white;"> A book discussion on 합莖솰 (Imperial Astronomer) by Hong Kong’s veteran author Xi Xi, held at City Book Room on Joo Chiat Road, 2022. <i>Courtesy of City Book Room.</i></div>